manu-mishra/q-business-custom-app/README.md

 # q-business-custom-app
-Application to create a custom Q-Business App
+Application to create a custom Q-Business App.